 A glamping holiday gave Richard the idea for ‘PlusPods’, unique modular buildings designed by the practice for glamping and holiday homes, home offices and garden rooms.

 At the other end of the scale, HPA helped to deliver the UK’S largest egg-packing centre at Standlake in Oxfordshire.
 HPA was the lead consultant on the £10.5 million, 82,500 sq ft facility project for noble foods shell egg division.

-Clearly looking forward to the next 40 years, this is one firm who are evidently not content to rest on their laurels.
+Clearly looking forward to the next 40 years, this is one firm or local architects who are evidently not content to rest on their laurels.